greysoft/naf/ossnaf/README.txt

   API reference.
 - These text files (README and licencing info)

-From now on, we'll refer to this root directory of the extracted distribution as NAFHOME.
+From now on, we'll refer to this root directory of the installed binary release as NAFHOME.

      -------------------------------------------------------------